-Leaders need to engage with organizational cultures in strong ways to ensure that their practices lead to employees recognizing their contribution to the school management, which in turn, is likely to lead to greater satisfaction.
+Leaders need to engage with organizational cultures in strong ways to ensure that their practices lead to employees recognizing their contribution to the organization, which in turn, is likely to lead to greater satisfaction.
 However, leaders are also need to recognize the organizational processes and practices that should transcend cultural mediation, in order to emphasize performance driven orientations.

-RESEARCH WORK
+2. RESEARCH WORK

 Leaders who actively create a culture of excellence ensure that employees are involved in their jobs to a greater extent.
-This leads to a greater degree of self esteem among employees as the concept of job involvement is related to the self worth of employees.
-Consequently, employees may also feel a greater sense of belonging and contribution to the school management.
-Norms of reciprocity may ensure that leaders render support in the form of impression management gestures reinforce the positions of other leaders who may not be performing well.
+This leads to a degree of self esteem among employees as the concept of job involvement is related to the self worth of employees.
+Consequently, employees may also feel a greater sense of belonging and contribution to the organization.
+Norms of reciprocity may ensure that leaders render support in the form of impression management gestures to reinforce the positions of other leaders who may not be performing well.
 Such norms of reciprocity through which low performing leaders are supported do not lead to a culture of excellence.
 It requires a degree of frankness and candour to create a culture of excellence.
-Innovation diffusion is also strongly linked to the networks operating in school management and is linked with issues of identity based recognizing excellence.
+Innovation diffusion is also strongly linked to the networks operating in organizations and is linked with identity based issues of recognizing excellence.

-While corporate excellence may be indicated by financial performance, there are various other indicators of excellence like the school management being a great place to work or great products emerging from the school management.
-Again studies, especially school management literature has hardly looked at how a culture of excellence can be conceptualized as an indicator of an school management's functioning.
-This study attempts to bridge this gap by studying culture of excellence as an outcome of aesthetic school management.
+While corporate excellence may be indicated by financial performance, there are various other indicators of excellence like the organization being a great place to work or products emerging from great the organization.
+Again studies, especially leadership literature has hardly looked at how a culture of excellence can be conceptualized as indicator of an organization's functioning.
+This study attempts to bridge this gap by studying culture of excellence as an outcome of aesthetic leadership.

-Authenticity when conceptualized in a reflective sense, is able to overcome the challenges of generalizable universalism and is able to create the sense of an exemplary universalism.
-It is this sense of exemplary universal orientation that leaders in school management can seek to emulate.
+Authenticity when conceptualized reflective sense is able to overcome the challenges of generalizable universalism and is able to create the sense of an exemplary universalism.
+It is this sense of exemplary universal orientation that leaders organizations can seek to emulate.
 It is essential leaders are authentic in a universal sense, and not in a selective sense alone.
 An individual is able to acquire a subject position only through the refracted positions of other individuals.
-Similarly, a school 's subject positions only emerge in the refraction of the school 's decisions through that of followers.
-When the school acts in authentic way, then the entire an organizational setting in which the school is situated is suffused with authenticity.
-Before deciding on a course of events, human beings often take into account the expected judgements of others.
+Similarly, a leader's subject positions only emerge in the refraction of the leader's decisions through that of followers.
+When the leader acts in an authentic way, then the entire organizational setting in which the leader is situated is suffused with authenticity.
+Before deciding on a course of events, human beings often take into account the expected judgments of others.

-When leaders are authentic, the judgement of others about them also becomes enhanced.
-Understanding that legitimate normativity is self-imposed, leaders can recognize that normative ideals are most effective when they are cultivate by people on their own.
+When leaders are authentic, the judgment of others about them also becomes enhanced.
+Understanding that legitimate normatively is self-imposed, leaders can recognize that normative ideals are most effective when they are cultivate by people on their own.
 Thus, authentic leaders are able to create a sense of organizational values among followers.
 Being authentic does not mean that one behaves in a way that is true to one's own authentic self.
 Being authentic means that one is not principally guided by the perception of others in doing things, but anchors one's actions around concrete ideals.
 There is a danger of leaders being driven by the perceptions of those who are higher in management than them.
 In this case, they give up their authentic positions and simply implement instructions.